chrisjbillington/hg-export-tool/README.md

 where `REPO MAPPING FILE` is the path to a file containing JSON mapping filepaths of mercurial repositories to a desired filepaths of the resulting git repositories.
 The git repositories must not already exist.
+If the filepaths in this file are relative paths, they will be interpreted relative to the directory containing the repo mapping file.

 All remaining arguments will be passed to invocations of `hg-fast-export.sh`.
 One argument you will probably want to use is `-A` to pass an author map file.
 To get a list of authors present in the mercurial commits, run the `list-authors.py` script as `python2 list-authors.py REPO_MAPPING_FILE`.
-This will output a file `authors.map` in the correct format for passing to `hg-fast-export.sh` with the `-A` argument.
+This will output a file `authors.map` in the same directory as the repo mapping file, in the correct format for passing to `hg-fast-export.sh` with the `-A` argument.
 You can modify this file to fill in the desired git commit names and emails by editing on the right side of the equals sign on each line, otherwise `<devnull@localhost>` will be used for all unknown email addresses (the default behaviour of `hg-fast-export`)

 On Windows, you will need to run the script from within a 'git bash' shell or whatever git comes with on Windows, so that bash exists, which `hg-fast-export` uses.